The Doctor: Four?

 - Humiliation Conga: After the Tenth Doctor's violent regeneration, the TARDIS is forced into lockdown while it rebuilds itself, a situation made worse by his old sonic screwdriver likewise exploding halfway through the episode.
-He's also whacked with a cricket club and looks "raggedly" all episode.
+He's also whacked with a cricket bat and looks "raggedy" all episode.
 It's one of those days.

-- Hypocritical Humor: After the Doctor rudely demands Amelia to cook all sorts of food for him, only to claim them disgusting, poisonous or evil once he actually tastes them, Amelia takes one last peek into the refrigerator.Amelia: We've got some carrots.
+- Hypocritical Humour: After the Doctor rudely demands Amelia to cook all sorts of food for him, only to claim them disgusting, poisonous or evil once he actually tastes them, Amelia takes one last peek into the refrigerator.Amelia: We've got some carrots.

 The Doctor: Carrots?
 Are you insane?